NishantTharani/CSCI555L-Project/README.md

 Maybe need to `source ~/.bashrc` on the client

 You can then run commands on the client eg `sudo hdfs dfs -mkdir /hadoop`

+Copy a benchmark from `client_benchmarks` to the home folder on the client, and run it.